Did God reveal His laws from the beginning, or were the 10 Commandments unknown until Sinai? Were God’s 10 Commandments in effect before Moses?

 “So it was, when the days of feasting had run their course, that Job would send and sanctify them [his children], and he would rise early in the morning and offer burnt offerings according to the number of them all.
 For Job said, ‘It may be that my sons have sinned and cursed God in their hearts.’
 Thus Job did regularly” (Job 1:5).

-The Fourth Commandment tells us to “remember the Sabbath day, to keep it holy” (Exodus 20:8).
-To remember the Sabbath is to recall something that was established earlier.
-Notice Genesis 2:3: “Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”
+The Sabbath day actually goes all the way back to the early chapters of the book of Genesis!
+“Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made” (Genesis 2:3).

-The 10 Commandments were known before Moses, and they are still important laws for all peoples today.
-God gave His laws for our good.
-They are based on love and help us know how to show love to God and our fellow man.Interestingly, Israel was reminded to remember the Sabbath even before they came to Mount Sinai.
+The 10 Commandments were known and understood long before Moses was born.
+Interestingly, the Israelites were reminded to remember the Sabbath even before they came to Mount Sinai and received the 10 Commandments.
 This was when God gave them manna to eat.

-“Then he [Moses] said to them, ‘This is what the LORD has said: “Tomorrow is a Sabbath rest, a holy Sabbath to the LORD.”’ … Then Moses said, ‘Eat that today, for today is a Sabbath to the LORD; today you will not find it [manna] in the field.
+“Then he [Moses] said to them, ‘This is what the LORD has said: “Tomorrow is a Sabbath rest, a holy Sabbath to the LORD”’ . . .
+Then Moses said, ‘Eat that today, for today is a Sabbath to the LORD; today you will not find it [manna] in the field.
 Six days you shall gather it, but on the seventh day, the Sabbath, there will be none.’

 “Now it happened that some of the people went out on the seventh day to gather, but they found none.
 And the LORD said to Moses, ‘How long do you refuse to keep My commandments and My laws?’
 (Exodus 16:23-28).

-Both Jacob and Esau both had dishonored their parents, but Jacob finally did obey.
-“Esau saw that Isaac had blessed Jacob and sent him away to Padan Aram to take himself a wife from there, and that as he blessed him he gave him a charge, saying, ‘You shall not take a wife from the daughters of Canaan,’ and that Jacob had obeyed his father and his mother and had gone to Padan Aram” (Genesis 28:6-7).
+Both Jacob and Esau had dishonored their parents, but Jacob finally did obey.
+“Esau saw that Isaac had blessed Jacob and sent him away to Padan Aram to take himself a wife from there, and that as he blessed him he gave him a charge, saying, ‘You shall not take a wife from the daughters of Canaan,’ and that Jacob had obeyed his father and his mother and had gone to Padan Aram” (Genesis 28:6-7, emphasis added).

 “So the LORD said to Cain, ‘Why are you angry?
 And why has your countenance fallen?
 If you do well, will you not be accepted?
 And if you do not do well, sin lies at the door.
 And its desire is for you, but you should rule over it.’
 Now Cain talked with Abel his brother; and it came to pass, when they were in the field, that Cain rose up against Abel his brother and killed him” (Genesis 4:6-8).

 After the Flood, people knew that God was against murder and demanded a penalty for it.
 “From the hand of every man’s brother I will require the life of man.
 Whoever sheds man’s blood, by man his blood shall be shed.
 For in the image of God He made man” (Genesis 9:5-6).

-“And it came to pass after these things that his master’s wife cast longing eyes on Joseph, and she said, ‘Lie with me.’
+“And it came to pass after these things that his master’s wife [Potiphar’s wife] cast longing eyes on Joseph, and she said, ‘Lie with me.’
 But he refused and said to his master’s wife, ‘Look, my master does not know what is with me in the house, and he has committed all that he has to my hand.
 There is no one greater in this house than I, nor has he kept back anything from me but you, because you are his wife.
 How then can I do this great wickedness, and sin against God?’”
 (Genesis 39:7-9).

-“You shall not steal,” the Eighth Commandment (Exodus 20:15), was apparently on Jacob’s mind when he discussed his wages with Laban.
+This command was apparently on Jacob’s mind when he discussed his wages with Laban.